Condo Milestone Inspections

 If you’re a condo owner, make sure you understand when these inspections take place and why they’re so important.
 It could save you a lot of headache (and money) in the long run!

-30 year structural inspections of Buildings on or near the ocean are especially vulnerable because they are constantly exposed to the increased effects of saltwater oxidation and corrosion, as well as minor concrete and masonry cracks.
+30 year Condo Milestone inspections of Buildings on or near the ocean are especially vulnerable because they are constantly exposed to the increased effects of saltwater oxidation and corrosion, as well as minor concrete and masonry cracks.
 Stucco left exposed to the elements can cause rebar to expand up to seven times its original size, exerting a force of 10,000 pounds per square-inch (PSI).
-This condition—commonly referred to as spalling—can necessitate extremely expensive concrete restoration.
+This condition commonly referred to as spalling can necessitate extremely expensive concrete restoration.
 Hundreds of thousands of dollars can be saved in building repair costs alone by following a regular maintenance schedule, applying early detection methods, and practicing aggressive prevention techniques.

-In the case of the 30 year structural inspections of Building Safety Inspection Program, does not necessarily mean good news.
+In the case of the 30-40 years condo milestone inspections of Building Safety Inspection Program, does not necessarily mean good news.
 Even if you have not yet received a Notice of Required Inspection by the code compliance department of your county or city, it is the property owner’s responsibility to acquire the initial 40- or 50-year recertification and to re-certify the building every 10 years thereafter.

 https://foursquare.com/v/ema-structural-forensic-engineers/57e262aa498ef4c3cf0558a3